Sonia-96/MyStudyNotes/Java&Web/Java.md

 Java has a String Pool in the heap to store all string literals.
 When we create a string literal, JVM will first check if the literal exisits in the pool.
 If the literal already exists, JVM will return a reference to the pooled instance.
 If not, JVM will create a new String object in the String Pool.

-When we use `new` to create a `String`, we are creating a String object.
-In this case, JVM will create a new String object in the normal heap space (not in the string pool).
+When we use `new` to create a `String`,  JVM will create a new String object in the normal heap space intead  of the string pool.

 <img src="./assets/image-20220930231107775.png" alt="image-20220930231107775" style="zoom:50%;" />